gabrielgt/EvergineDocs/recipes/Performance/Activate-DebugLines-mode.md

 Within this recipe you will learn how to enable debug lines to see every debuggable lines that an entity has and that can be shown in real time.

+This is very useful for debugging for expample, because you can actually see the collider.

 ## Hands-on

 ### With Wave Visual Editor